-Are you suffering from dry and cracked heels?
-There are a lot of causes for this unappealing condition, explained below.
-Fortunately, there is an easy remedy for cracked heels.
-In this article, I explain how to use The Ordinary’s $9 Glycolic Acid Solution to get soft, smooth heels fast!
+Do you have dry, rough, & cracked heels?
+Fortunately, there is an easy remedy but it’s a little unusual!
+In this blog post, I explain how to use The Ordinary’s Glycolic Acid Solution to get soft, smooth heels fast!
 You won’t believe how well it works!

 How Do I Stop My Heels From Cracking?

 Have you noticed your heels are looking a little neglected?
 Try this easy routine before you need to wear sandals this summer.
 I use The Ordinary Glycolic Acid to exfoliate and get rid of the dry, dead skin on my heels.
 I find that this is even more effective when combined with using a pumice stone and moisturizer.

 Cracked Heels Home Remedy